laylagerami/MAVEN/tutorial.md

 ```
 The gene expression data is contained in GSE12954_lapatinib_BT474.txt and was generated using the get_data.R script.
 The data represents the response of BT474 cells following treatment with Lapatinib in terms of the t-statistic compared to control (DMSO-treated BT474 cells).
 The compound SMILES are contained in lapatinib.txt.

+To start, set the MAVEN directory as the working directory in RStudio, call renv::restore(), and then shiny::runApp().
+In a few seconds, the app should have loaded.
+Please ensure you carefully read the [installation](https://laylagerami.github.io/MAVEN/installation.html) instructions before completing the tutorial.

 #### Step 1.
 Data
 To begin the analysis, click on the <b>1.
 Data</b> button in the top toolbar.
 In this step, the prior knowledge network and gene expression data are uploaded.